Biocomputing-Research-Group/SEMQuant/README.md

 ### Install environment

 This repository contains tools for SEMQuant developed by Biocomputing-Research-Group.
-These include Raxport, SiprosEnsemble, Sipros5 and some scripts. there are two pipeline for SEMQuant: SEMQUant-DDA and SEMQuant-DIA.
+These include Raxport, SiprosEnsemble, Sipros5 and some scripts. there are two pipeline for SEMQuant: SEMQUant-DDA and SEMQuant-Astral.

 ## SEMQuant-DDA
 SEMQuant-DDA